FelixRovinVincent/vehicle-survey-analyser/README.md

 ## Acknowledgments

-* The people at Aconex who have provided me an opportunity to solve this coding challenge
+* The people at Aconex who have given me an opportunity to solve this coding challenge.